matrix-org/synapse/docs/development/synapse_architecture/faster_joins.md

 - a subset of the state of the room before `J`,
 - the full auth chain of that state subset.

-Synapse marks the room as partially joined by adding a row to `partial_state_rooms`.
+Synapse marks the room as partially joined by adding a row to the database table `partial_state_rooms`.
 It also marks the join event `J` as "partially stated", meaning that we have neither received nor computed the full state before/after `J`.
 This is done by adding a row to `partial_state_events`.